-Vineyard has cheese and charcuterie options available every day, plus a food stand or a food truck a couple of weekends per month.
+The vineyard has cheese and charcuterie options available every day, plus a food stand or a food truck a couple of weekends per month.
 Visitors may bring their own picnic food to enjoy at the vineyard.
-The outside patio area is dog friendly.
+The outside patio area is dog-friendly.

 - Phone: +1 (706) 865-0053